CathIAS/TLIO/index.md

 <details>
 <summary> Regressing with different data sizes </summary>

+Another natural question to ask would be - can we improve the network accuracy by simply feeding more data?
+The answer is yes, but no for the system.
 We trained with various network input data sizes, including using past data.
-We do not observe a major difference between the different time windows, while we observe a smaller MSE loss as we use more data.
-This is due to the increase in temporal correlation between data using overlapping time windows during concatenation for the full trajectory.
-We choose to use 1s time window with no past data as our final system.
+While we do observe a smaller MSE loss as we use more data, we do not observe a major difference on the metrics for the reconstructed trajectory.
+This is due to the increase in temporal correlation between data using overlapping time windows during velocity concatenation.

 <p align="center">
   <img width="60%" src="assets/net-var.png" />